Michael Feutrill

 Michael James Feutrill is a judge of the Federal Court of Australia.
 Michael Feutrill was born in Western Australia and attended Guildford Grammar School from the age of eight.

-Feutrill graduated from the University of Western Australia with a Bachelor of Economics and a Bachelor of Law in 1996. and attained a Masters of Laws from the University of Western Australia in 2007.
+Feutrill graduated from the University of Western Australia with a Bachelor of Economics and a Bachelor of Law in 1996. and attained a Master of Laws from the University of Western Australia in 2007.

 Feutrill was appointed senior counsel in 2018.
 He was appointed as a judge of the Federal Court in the Perth registry on 8 March 2022.